lsst-dm/dmtn-010/index.rst

  * A method for obtaining a local TAN WCS approximation.
  * Transforms must be persistable as components of arbitrary objects (e.g. Exposure, Psf).

    * Groups of composed transforms should be persisted efficiently, e.g. for all CCDs in a visit, to reduce data size.
-It is unclear if this is actually necessary: the only obvious "heavyweight" transform is pixel distortion (e.g. tree rings), which is per-CCD anyway.
+It is unclear if this is actually necessary: the only obvious "heavyweight" transform is pixel distortion (e.g. tree rings), which is per-CCD anyway, while other transforms will likely be a very small part of our data volume.
+   * An efficient (compressed?) persistance format for pixel-grid-based transformations will be necessary if we end up using full pixel grids to represent pixel distortions.

  * The ability to compute or provide derivatives with respect to pixel coordinates (to compute local affine transformations).